Urticaria in Infant/Neonate

 - Viral exanthem – Nonspecific viral exanthems tend to be more macular and papular with a diffuse distribution.

-- Cryopyrin-associated periodic syndromes – Muckle-Wells syndrome, familial cold autoinflammatory syndrome (familial cold urticarial), and neonatal-onset multisystem inflammatory disease.
+- Cryopyrin-associated periodic syndromes – Muckle-Wells syndrome, familial cold autoinflammatory syndrome (familial cold urticaria), and neonatal-onset multisystem inflammatory disease.

 - Alpha-gal syndrome